djinn-ci/djinn/docs/admin/worker.md

 The server is configured via a `worker.toml` file, detailed below are the properties for this file,

+The worker also requires a `driver.toml` file to be configured, see details on how to do this [here](/user/offline-runner#configuring-drivers).

 >**Note:** Under the hood the worker uses [RichardKnop/machinery](https://github.com/RichardKnop/machinery) as its work queue mechanism.
 This will write additional information about the builds being